openaps/docs/docs/docs/Build Your Rig/step-2-wifi-dependencies.md

     echo $myedisonhostname > /etc/hostname
     sed -r -i"" "s/localhost( jubilinux)?$/localhost $myedisonhostname/" /etc/hosts

 Run these commands to set secure passwords.
+Make sure you save them somewhere - you will need them!
 It will ask you to enter your new password for each user 2 times.
 Type the password in the same both times.
 To use SSH (which you will need to do shortly) this password needs to be at least 8 characters long.
 Do not use a dictionary word or other easy-to-guess word/phrase as the basis for your passwords.
 Do not reuse passwords you've already used elsewhere.

     passwd root
     passwd edison